vtjoeh/video_room_calc/README.md

 ### Reasons for posting on github
 1) Post release notes
-2) Post code (code needs major cleanup effort, but anybody can "view-source" today already)
+2) Post code (code needs major cleanup effort, but anybody can "view-source" from main website)
 3) Post roadmap/ideas
 4) Get others to join and help in the project
-5) Post attributation/licenses
+5) Post attribution/licenses
-6) Post supporting collateral here
+6) Post supporting collateral
-7) Request tracking
+7) Request tracking using github

 ### Release Notes: